 Don’t starve yourself for a big meal

-- Choose healthier ingredients
+Choose healthier ingredients

 Choosing healthier alternatives when cooking can make all the difference.
 Take opportunities to stock up on seasonal vegetables, choose less fatty ingredients with less added salt and sugar.
 Try swapping your drinks to low-calorie options, chances are no one will even taste the difference.

 Try different methods of cooking

 Rather than just roasting and frying everything during the holidays, try alternative cooking methods.
 Steaming your vegetables is quick and easy and also helps the vegetables retain vitamins and nutrients.
 Get creative with different methods and ingredients and give your celebrations a delicious twist.

 If you know you’re going to out drinking at a New Year’s Party or something similar, then bring a snack with you.
 Big nights out like this can leave feeling a bit worse for wear, eating something can help you focus and make sure you enjoy your night.
 Also plan your meals in advance, if you know you’re over indulging one night have healthier meals in the days leading up to it.
 Stock up the cupboards with healthy snacks as well, rather than lots and lots of chocolate; having carrot sticks and chopped fruit on-hand are a healthier alternative when temptation hits.

 Keep an eye on your alcohol intake

 Getting caught up in the celebrations, you tend to lose track of much you’ve been drinking.
 Not only will a lot of alcohol guarantee a sore head in the morning, but it is pretty fattening too.
 Like heavy, rich foods try not to indulge in too much alcohol on a regular basis and opt for less calorie options if you can.
 If you are mixing your drinks, choose diet or low-sugar mixers.
 You might try healthier mocktails as well!

 Don’t be afraid to say no

 It is tempting to say yes to extra servings of potatoes and gravy and eat everything offered to you.
 Don’t feel you have to eat everything presented to you if you are not hungry, no one will be upset!
 Similarly if you have food leftover on your plate, don’t feel pressured to finish it if you are full, stop eating and save it for later if you want.